AyinSama/Oblivion/README.md

 # Oblivion

 Oblivion is a sample x64 exe packer.

+## Note

-Note: It is not perfect at present.
+1. It is not perfect at present.
 Especially code style and encrypt part.
-I will refactor it in the future.
+2. I will refactor the whole 'Oblivion' project in the future.

 ## Usage